Mediagone/types-common/README.md

 ```

-## List of available Value Objects
+## Available value-objects

-All value objects implement a common `ValueObject` interface and `JsonSerializable`.
+All value-objects implement a common `ValueObject` interface and `JsonSerializable`.

 ### Business
 - `Bic`